Wang-Guo-Sheng/vocab_dict_proc/readme.md

 - pdf2dict: uses `pdf2txt.py`  to convert a PDF file and extract the vocabulary therein.
 - compdict: finds the intersection of two dictionary files.
+- sort_freq: sort a dictionary file by word frequency based on the google corpus.